-Students returning to University-sponsored housing must complete the appropriate housing paperwork by the last day of spring classes.
+Students returning to University housing must complete a student registration form by the last day of spring classes.
 A \$50 non-refundable deposit must be paid before students will be permitted to reserve a room for the following year.
-The deadline for the receipt of the \$50 non-refundable deposit is due the Friday before Spring Break.
-Returning students who do not complete the appropriate room reservation form and pay the required deposit will be housed after new students and may not have the opportunity to be placed in their first choice for housing.
-Any returning student completing housing paperwork after the last day of spring classes is subject to a \$100 late fee.
-Students who complete their housing paperwork by the required deadline, and then choose to live off-campus are charged a \$250 contract-break fee.
+The deadline for the receipt of the \$50 non-refundable deposit is due the last day of the spring semester.
+Returning students who do not complete the form and pay the required deposit will be housed after new students and may not have the opportunity to be placed in their first choice for housing.
+Any returning student completing housing paperwork after the last day of spring semester is subject to a \$100 late fee.
+Any student who withdraws their on-campus housing request after the required deadline will be subject to a \$250 Housing Contract Cancellation Fee.